nanocurrency/nano-docs/docs/protocol-design/attack-vectors.md

 title: Protocol Design - Attack Vectors
-description: Understand the different attack vectors on the Nano network and the mitigations in place to limit them
+description: Understand the different attack vectors on the nano network and the mitigations in place to limit them

 # Protocol Design - Attack Vectors